foonathan/compatibility/README.md

 ## Feature Checks

-This library currently tests for the following features.
 A feature named `xxx` is tested in `xxx.cmake`, defines an override CMake option `COMP_HAS_XXX` and a macro `{PREFIX}HAS_XXX` in a file named `xxx.hpp`.
 For some features, macros are generated that can be used instead (i.e. for `noexcept`), they have the form `{PREFIX}XXX`.
 Prefix and namespace name can be controlled via the CMake options `COMP_PREFIX` (default: `COMP_`) and `COMP_NAMESPACE` (default: `comp`).
+*To use a C++11 or 14 feature, the target must obviously activate C++11 or 14!*

+This library currently tests for the following features.
 The code below assumes no prefix and a namespace name of `comp`.

 ### C++11 language features: